chiriacdaria/invoicer-test/README.md

 - Ant Design auto-formatting 0.00 as default even with initial values set
 - Handling dynamic form fields with correct validation

+### Optional / Bonus Features
+Backend and Frontend Testing:
+- Added unit tests for API endpoints to ensure reliability and correctness.
+Advanced UI Features:
+- Implemented search and filter functionality for the invoices list with input debouncing for improved performance and user experience.
+Additional Validations:
+- Enforced a total invoice amount limit on the backend to maintain data integrity and business rules.

 ### Future Improvements
 - Add authentication
 - Add tags or labels per invoice